philsturgeon/phil.tech/source/2014-02-13-phpfig-autoloaders-amendments-and-the-15th-standard.html.markdown

 ---
 layout: post
-title: 'PHP-FIG: Autoloaders, Amendments and The &quot;15th Standard&quot;'
+title: 'PHP-FIG: Autoloaders, Amendments and The "15th Standard"'
 category: php
 alias: blog/2014/02/phpfig-autoloaders-amendments-and-the-15th-standard/
 excerpt: Recently I've been putting in lots of time for bits around the PHP-FIG, and